-All inputs are optocoupled, polarity insensitive, and driven by a constant current generator; the command signal is filtered through an anti-disturbance circuit which generates a debouncing delay which can be set to 5 ms or 500 μ s.
-In particular, I1 for PS, I3 and I4 share the same value which usually corresponds to 5 ms when using a photoelectric sensor, while I2 is set to 500 μs when this input is used for the Encoder.
+All inputs are optocoupled, polarity insensitive, and driven by a constant current generator; the command signal is filtered through an anti-disturbance circuit which generates a debouncing delay which can be set to 5 ms or 500 $\mu$ s.
+In particular, I1 for PS, I3 and I4 share the same value which usually corresponds to 5 ms when using a photoelectric sensor, while I2 is set to 500 $\mu$ s when this input is used for the Encoder.
 The maximum Encoder frequency is 2 kHz.

-Input 1 (External Trigger/PS) is used in the On-Line operating Mode and tells the scanner to scan for a code.
+Input 1 (External Trigger/PS) is used in the On-Line and PackTrackTM operating Modes and tells the scanner to scan for a code.
 The yellow Phase On LED (Figure C, 3) which refers to Input 1 is on only when current flows through the input circuit and therefore when the active state of this input is set to "active open", the LED lights up when the input corresponds to OFF.

 Input 2 is normally used for the Encoder input.
-The Encoder detects the conveyor speed.
+In PackTrackTM mode, it detects the conveyor speed.